bentemplin/WrestlingWebApp/User Instructions.md

 When pressed, this adds a penalty point to the wrestler, and increments the "Penalties" of the other wrestler by one.
 This button always awards one point.

 *__Note: This app automatically sets the cut of for a technical fall at a 15 point difference, and will automatically end the match once that mark has been reached.__*

+##Match Counters
+This section displays the match score, penalty counts, caution counts, and stalling counts for the match.
+They correspond to their color, i.e. the red score corresponds to the red wrestler.
+There is not much to interact with in this section unless the app is in correction mode, in which case you can use the boxes to edit scores, etc.

+##Time Controls
+These buttons are located under the Match Counters and allow the user to select which period the match is in.
+Use of these buttons is optional and they only affect the output page.
+You will know which period is selected as the button turns to dark gray.
+All four of these buttons work in the same way, the only difference being the message that is logged to the output page.

+##Match End Scenarios
+These buttons govern how the match ends, and will print a match end message to the output page.

+###End Match on Points
+This function determines the winner based on points and will print out a message saying what wrestler won, and if it was a regular decision (win by less than eight points) or a major decision (win by eight to fourteen points).

+*Note: This function will bring up an error message if the match is tied, because wrestling matches cannot end in a tie.*

+###Red Win by UTB
+This button is used if the Red Wrestler wins in the Ultimate Tie Breaker overtime.
+This button will not affect the score of the match, but will indicate how the wrestler won on the output page.

+###Green Win by UTB
+This button works exactly the same as Red Win by UTB, only for the Green Wrestler.

+###Red Win by Fall
+This button is used if the Red Wrestler wins by fall (also called a pin or pinfall).
+It does not reflect the time of the pin at this time.

+###Green Win by Fall
+This button works exactly the same as Red Win by Fall, only for the Green Wreslter.

+###Red Win by Injury Default
+This button is used if the Red Wrestler wins by injury default.
+This should be used when the Green Wrestler is accidentally injured and can no longer wrestle.

+###Green Win by Injury Default
+This button works exactly the same as Red Win by Injury Default, only the Green Wrestler wins

+###Red Win by DQ
+This button is used if the Red Wrestler wins by disqualification.
+This can happen several ways.
+The Green Wrestler can be disqualified for having too many penalties, or the Green Wrestler can be disqualified for injuring the Red Wrestler in the course of an illegal move.

+###Green Win by DQ
+This button works exactly the same as Red Win by DQ, only for when the Red Wrestler gets disqualified.